TAX ALERT | Tax Filing and Payment Deadlines Extended

 The contribution limit for employees who participate in 401(k), 403(b), most 457 plans, and the federal government’s Thrift Savings Plan is increased from $19,000 to $19,500.

-The limit on annual contributions to an IRA is remains unchanged for the tax year 2020 at $6,000.
-The additional catch-up contribution limit for individuals aged 50 and over is not subject to an annual cost-of-living adjustment and remains $1,000.
+The limit on annual contributions to an IRA remains unchanged for the tax year 2020 at $6,000.
+The additional catch-up contribution limit for individuals aged 50 and over is not subject to an annual cost-of-living adjustment and remains at $1,000.